superglovv/RocketGame/README.md

 - Game Flow:

 The game begins when the player presses the fire button, initiating a countdown sequence ("3...
 2...
-1...").
+1...GO").
 Once the countdown ends, the rocketship, initially positioned at the bottom center of the LED matrix, becomes controllable.
-The player uses the joystick to navigate the rocketship left, and right to avoid incoming asteroids, which descend continuously from the top of the LED matrix.
+The player uses the joystick to navigate the rocketship up, and down to avoid incoming asteroids.

 In addition to dodging, the player can shoot projectiles to destroy asteroids.
 However, there’s a catch: the ammunition is limited.
 The remaining ammo count is displayed on the LCD screen, adding an element of resource management.
-Players can earn extra ammunition by reaching specific "milestone" scores, encouraging precise shooting and high performance.
+Players can earn extra ammunition by reaching specific "milestones" during the round ;), encouraging precise shooting and high performance.

 As the game progresses, the difficulty increases: the number of asteroids falling from the top grows steadily, making navigation and shooting more challenging.
 The game ends if the rocketship collides with an asteroid.